 Government Internship Programs

-In addition to the organizations mentioned above, there are government-organized internship programs which provide students or recent graduates the opportunity to gain real-life experience.
-Many require students to maintain either a half-time or full-time student status.
-The best ways to identify potential opportunities such as these is to contact branch offices directly, to search USAJobs.gov, or to look at the agencies career portal.
-Keep in mind these positions are not always posted online, so direct contact with the agency is key.
+In addition to the organizations mentioned above, there are government-organized internship programs, many of which require students to maintain either a half-time or full-time student status.
+The best ways to identify potential opportunities such as these is to contact branch offices directly, to search USAJobs.gov, or to look at the agencies' career portals.
+Keep in mind that these positions are not always posted online, so direct contact with the agency is key.

 The Presidential Management Fellows Program (PMF)

 PMF is designed to attract to federal service outstanding men and women from a wide variety of academic disciplines who have a clear interest in, and commitment to, a career in the analysis and management of public policies and programs.
 To be eligible for nomination, an individual must be a graduate student completing or expected to complete, during the current academic year, an advanced degree from a qualifying college or university.

 WRP is coordinated by the Office of Disability Employment Policy and the U.S. Department of Defense, and aims to provide summer work experience, and in some cases full-time employment, to college students with disabilities.
 The program develops partnerships with other federal agencies, each of whom makes a commitment to provide summer jobs and a staff recruiter.
 Each year, recruiters interview about 1,500 students with disabilities at college and university campuses across the nation, and develop a database listing the qualifications of each student.

 There are several government agencies and organizations that seek candidates with degrees in electrical engineering.
 The list below provides examples of places one might find employment using his or her degree.